Prepare for a job interview

 - How can your skills benefit the company?

-- Search for the name of the company on Google and then click “news” to see if you find any news about the company.
+Search for the name of the company on Google and then click “news”.
 If you see good news, you can mention it in your interview.

 Review your resume